A relationship can be considered healthy if both partners feel supported, connected, and independent while being with each other.

 2. Be comfortable alone

-Being comfortable alone is important if you want to be comfortable in a relationship with another person.
+Being comfortable alone is important if you want to be comfortable with another person and build healthy romantic relationships with them.
 If you’re comfortable alone, you’ll discover the joy of self-sufficiency and self-validation.

 4. Accept others as they are